hlwsmith/quickcast-script/README.md

 - `quickcast.sh -g FULL -i 320x240 -o 720p -S twitchcam` Stream the
   full screen to Twitch adding the webcam insert (currently in the lower right, but eventually which corner will be an option).
-The output will be scaled scaled down to 720p (1280x720) and set to Twitch.
+The output will be scaled down to 720p (1280x720) and sent to Twitch.
 Skip (-S) the pop up dialogues.

 ## TODO's